xbgmsharp/postgsail/docs/README.md

 By default there is no network set and all data are store in a docker volume.
 You can update the default settings by editing `docker-compose.yml` and `docker-compose.dev.yml` to your need.

-First let's initialize the database.
+Now let's initialize the database.

 #### Step 1.
 Initialize database